MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-report-visualizations.md

 ![Personalized visualization pane](media/power-bi-report-visualizations/power-bi-personalized-visualization-pane.png)

-While this feature is in preview, you’ll only see your pinned visuals in Power BI Desktop.
+While this feature is in preview, you'll only see your pinned visuals in Power BI Desktop.
 Additionally, you must be signed in for this feature to be available.

 ## Change the visualization type